Roland E. Arnall

 Roland E. Arnall (March 29, 1939 – March 17, 2008) was an American businessman and diplomat.
 As the owner of ACC Capital Holdings, he became a billionaire with Ameriquest Mortgage.
-He was the Founder and funded the City of David alone for over 11 years.
 Additionally he funded, financed and was the visionary and co-founder of the Simon Wiesenthal Center, and from 2006 until shortly before his death he was the United States Ambassador to the Netherlands.

-Personal life
+Early life

 Roland Arnall was born on March 29, 1939, in Paris, France.
 His parents were Eastern European Jews who had fled to Paris.
 During World War II, Arnall was raised as a Roman Catholic in a French village.
 He was kept unaware of being a Jew until after the war had ended, when he was six years old.

 After the war, Arnall and his family moved to Montreal, Canada.
 In the late 1950s they relocated to the United States, and for a while Arnall sold flowers on the streets of Los Angeles, California.